micmejia/bible-dump/NKJV/Judges/Judg 6.md

 Then the Lord said to him, "Peace _be_ with you; do not fear, you shall not die."

 ###### 24
-So Gideon built an altar there to the Lord, and called it [^f]The-Lord-_Is_-Peace.
+So Gideon built an altar there to the Lord, and called it The-Lord-_Is_-Peace.
 To this day it _is_ still in Ophrah of the Abiezrites.

 ###### 25
-Now it came to pass the same night that the Lord said to him, "Take your father's young bull, the second bull of seven years old, and tear down the altar of Baal that your father has, and cut down the [^g]wooden image that _is_ beside it;
+Now it came to pass the same night that the Lord said to him, "Take your father's young bull, the second bull of seven years old, and tear down the altar of Baal that your father has, and cut down the wooden image that _is_ beside it;

 ###### 26
-and build an altar to the Lord your God on top of this [^h]rock in the proper arrangement, and take the second bull and offer a burnt sacrifice with the wood of the image which you shall cut down."
+and build an altar to the Lord your God on top of this rock in the proper arrangement, and take the second bull and offer a burnt sacrifice with the wood of the image which you shall cut down."

 ###### 27
 So Gideon took ten men from among his servants and did as the Lord had said to him.
 But because he feared his father's household and the men of the city too much to do _it_ by day, he did _it_ by night. ## Gideon Destroys the Altar of Baal